pivlab/annual_review_of_biomedical_data_science/manuscript.md

 ## Introduction

 Understanding the genetics of complex traits remains one of the key challenges in modern genomics.
-Genome-wide association studies (GWAS) have significantly advanced our knowledge by identifying associations between genetic variants and traits, shedding light on the genetic architecture underlying a variety of diseases and phenotypic conditions.
+GWAS have significantly advanced our knowledge by identifying associations between genetic variants and traits, shedding light on the genetic architecture underlying a variety of diseases and phenotypic conditions.
 Since the first GWAS on age-related macular degeneration in 2005, the GWAS catalog has grown to include over 5,000 human traits, encompassing risk loci for conditions such as type 2 diabetes, schizophrenia, and rheumatoid arthritis [@doi:10.1093/nar/gkac1010, @doi:10.1038/s41576-019-0127-1, @doi:10.1038/s41588-022-01213-w].
 However, most GWAS-identified variants reside in non-coding regions, underscoring the importance of gene regulation in generating phenotypic diversity [@doi:10.1093/hmg/ddac198; @doi:10.1126/science.aaz1776].
 This gap presents a major challenge in translating GWAS findings into biological insights.